ArchitJain007/ArchitJain007/README.md

 - 👋 Hi, I’m @ArchitJain007
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-10th class
+Python

 <!---
 ArchitJain007/ArchitJain007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.